ByCubed7/HTMLImportTest/README.md

 # HTMLImportTest

-Testing the importing of JS and HTML files from github
+Testing the importing of JS, HTML and JSON files from github